 “I did so wish I could have saved your little one.”

-in 1888, friends and supporters funded an institute for the treatment of rabies.
+In 1888, friends and supporters funded an institute for the treatment of rabies.
 Louis Pasteur successfully campaigned for better research facilities for scientists.
-His pleas of more funding were heard by Napoleon III.
-Louis Pasteur argued that
+His pleas for more funding were heard by Napoleon III.
+Louis Pasteur argued that:

 Louis Pasteur had great faith in the good nature of humans.
 He worked tirelessly to deliver real benefits for the treatment of infectious diseases.
-More than any other person, Louis Pasteur helped to increase the life expectancy of man in the late nineteenth and early twentieth Century.
+More than any other person, Louis Pasteur helped to increase average life expectancy in the late nineteenth and early twentieth Century.

 Achievements of Louis Pasteur

-- Process of Pasteurisation making milk safe to drink
+- The process of Pasteurisation making milk safe to drink

 - Cure for anthrax

-- His principles were used by later scientists such as Frankland, Valley Radot, Emile Duclaux, Descours and Holmes in developing vaccines for dies eases such as typhus, diphtheria, cholera, yellow fever and different strains of plague
+- His principles were used by later scientists such as Frankland, Valley Radot, Emile Duclaux, Descours and Holmes in developing vaccines for diseases such as typhus, diphtheria, cholera, yellow fever and different strains of plague

 Citation: Pettinger, Tejvan.
 “Biography of Louis Pasteur”, Oxford, UK. www.biographyonline.net, 18th Feb.
 2008.
 Last updated 17th March 2017.